To tie it up with a nice little bow, there are no sales without marketing and no marketing without sales, period.

 The larger your company becomes, the harder it is to deliver the best customer experience, consistently, across multiple marketing and sales channels and geographies.

-Organizational silos are still common and pose a threat to success because companies get so centered around what they “know” and less focused on what they “don’t know.”
+Organisational silos are still common and pose a threat to success because companies get so centred around what they “know” and less focused on what they “don’t know.”
 This directly impacts the customer experience—every time— because you’ve made your business about you, not your customer.